Tabletop Game / Beyblade

-was first introduced as manga, unlike other such games like Yu-Gi-Oh!
+was first introduced as manga, unlike other such Merchandise-Driven

-, it was originally conceived as a marketing device for the actual toys.
-Launched shortly after the manga series, the original Beyblade Basic System was at the time a relatively novel idea.
-While battling top games had previously existed, it was the first time that the tops were customizable.
+, it was conceived as a marketing device for the actual toys from the beginning.
+Launched shortly after the manga series by Takara Tomy, the original Beyblade Basic System was at the time a relatively novel idea.
+What set it apart from other fighting top games like Spin Fighters was customization.
 Each Beyblade was made of several pieces that could be swapped out for other pieces, allowing players to try different strategies where old top games were little more than "whoever spins their top faster will probably win".

 The series was relaunched in 2009 after a 5 year hiatus under the name Metal Fight Beyblade